transientskp/tkp/documentation/devref/index.rst

 Developer's Reference Guide
 +++++++++++++++++++++++++++

-The developer's reference guide presents the Trap from a code-oriented
+The developer's reference guide presents the TraP from a code-oriented
 perspective: it aims to enable developers to quickly get up-to-speed with the structure of the project so they are able to start contributing.
 It also describes the development process followed and the requirements regarding code